FelixFahne/7/src/README.md

 ## Deploying to HuggingFace Spaces

 Create a new **Docker** Space on HuggingFace and link it to this repository.
-The Space builder uses `space/Dockerfile` to install the dependencies, convert the notebooks to scripts and start `space/app.py`.
+The Space builder uses the repository root `Dockerfile` to install the dependencies, convert the notebooks to scripts and start `app.py`.
 Once built, the web interface offers three tabs:

 1. **Pre-processing** – run `dialogue_pred.ipynb` on an uploaded CSV file.
 2. **Training** – execute `ESL_AddedExperinments.ipynb`.